Cataract Surgery

 I have cataracts in both eyes.
 Will the doctor treat both at the same time?

-The surgeries, while not scheduled on the same day, are scheduled on a different day within the same week.
+The surgeries, while not scheduled on the same day, are typically scheduled two -ten days apart.
 All patients are different, so talk to your doctor about what is right for you.

 How long will I be in the hospital or surgery center?